How to Plan the Best Trip to Rarotonga

 What Do I Need to Know Before Going to Rarotonga?

-Some key things to know before going to Rarotonga include that you’ll need to buy a scooter license if you want to rent a scooter, dogs wander the towns and beaches in droves so it helps to be an animal lover, and that the weather can be very interchangeable.
+Some key things to know before going to Rarotonga include that you’ll need to buy a scooter license if you want to rent a scooter, dogs wander the towns and beaches in droves, so it helps to be an animal lover, and that the weather can be very unpredictable.
 Oh, and that’s just the beginning!
 See the 30 Tips for Travelling in Rarotonga & the Cook Islands for more essential advice.

 Which is the Best Side of Rarotonga to Stay On?